Nadine2016/knative/cli-install.md

 1. Install the Coligo plug-in.

   ```
-  ibmcloud plugin install PLUGINNAME
+  ibmcloud plugin install Coligo
   ```
   {: pre}

-2. Verify that the plug-in is installed.
+2. Use the `ibmcloud plugin show Coligo` command to verify that the plug-in is installed.

   ```
   ibmcloud plugin list